Luís Lourenço: Sporting CP

 Lourenço was born in Luanda, Angola.
-A Sporting CP youth graduate, he made his professional debut in England, serving two brief loan spells first at Bristol City then Oldham Athletic, both in the Football League One.
+A Sporting CP youth graduate, he made his professional debut in England, serving two brief loan spells first at Bristol City then at Oldham Athletic, both in the Football League One.
 Additionally, he played and scored regularly for Sporting's reserves.

 Lourenço made three appearances and scored once for Sporting in the 2003–04 UEFA Cup, making his Primeira Liga debut on 16 August 2003 in a 2–1 away win against Académica de Coimbra and scoring in the game (he found the net in the season's first three official matches).
 However, he gradually lost his importance in the squad, and spent the next years on loan to several clubs in the country.

-Later years
+Later career

-Lourenço was released by Sporting in the summer of 2006, signing for Vitória de Setúbal.
+Lourenço left Sporting in summer 2006, signing for Vitória de Setúbal.
 In the following January transfer window he moved countries again, joining Greek side Panionios FC, initially on loan.
-After signing permanently for two years he hardly received any playing time, being released on 1 July 2009.
+He hardly received any playing time after agreeing to a permanent two-year contract, being released on 1 July 2009.

-After a short and unassuming spell back in Portugal, Lourenço moved abroad again, signing in January 2011 with UD Alzira in the Spanish Segunda División B. He reunited at the club with former Sporting teammate Beto, and both were released in June after the team's relegation, having appeared in a combined total of three games.
+Following a short and unassuming spell back in Portugal, Lourenço moved abroad again, signing with UD Alzira of the Spanish Segunda División B in January 2011.
+He reunited at the club with his former Sporting teammate Beto, and both were released in June after the team's relegation, having appeared in a combined total of three games.